csusbdt/air/README.md

 (such as accessing the file system or using a native extension), then we can use the Adobe AIR update framework.

-This project will try to illustrate an desktop update process for both pure AIR applications and application with native functionailty that need native installers.
+This project will try to illustrate a desktop update process for both pure AIR applications and applications with native functionality that need native installers.

 ## References